Cape Byron Management uses sustainably sourced biomass fuels which are low carbon, cost effective and renewable.

 |Approved Clearance||The waste fibre left over from already approved infrastructure projects being undertaken in the local area such as new roads, dams, transmission lines and subdivisions that has no other economical beneficial use.|

 Throughout its cycle, biomass absorbs carbon dioxide from the atmosphere and, through the process of photosynthesis, stores it as energy.
 Biomass, such as crops and trees, are naturally replenishing, whether through natural re-growth or plantation plantings.
-In this way, biomass maintains carbon equilibrium.
+In this way, biomass helps maintain carbon equilibrium.

 Sustainability principles implemented by Cape Byron Management ensures we comply, as a minimum, with the sustainability requirements being introduced by the Australian government and the regulatory and policy initiatives developing domestically.